-Are you allowed to use a calculator on the PTCB exam?
+Are you allowed to use a calculator on the PTCB national certification exam?

 You are allowed to use a calculator on the PTCB exam.
 However, you will not be allowed to bring in your own calculator.
 You will be provided an erasable board and a handheld calculator.

 How much does it cost to take the PTCB exam?